Top ELSS Mutual Funds in India 2025: Returns Calculation, Taxation, & More

 - Net Asset Value (NAV): The Net Asset Value represents the per-unit market value of the ELSS fund.
 Calculated by dividing the total value of the fund’s assets by the number of outstanding units, NAV is a key metric for tracking performance.

-- Dividends and Capital Gains: Returns may also be generated through dividends from stocks held within the fund and capital gains realized when fund managers buy and sell securities.
+- Dividends and Capital Gains: Returns may also be generated through dividends from stocks held within the fund and capital gains realised when fund managers buy and sell securities.

-- Expense Ratios: It’s important to note that returns are impacted by the fund’s expenses.
+- Expense Ratios: It’s important to note that the fund’s expenses impact returns.
 The expense ratio, representing the percentage of assets used for fund management, can influence the net returns to investors.

-- Lock-in Period Considerations: ELSS funds come with a mandatory lock-in period.
+- Lock-in Period Considerations: ELSS tax saving funds come with a mandatory lock-in period.
 Understanding how this period affects returns is crucial, as premature withdrawals may have implications.

 Taxability on the Best ELSS Funds